 Fly Over America is a 10-minute immersive ride that simulates flying over American cities and landmarks.
 It’s located adjacent to Nickelodeon Universe but you will need a separate ticket to ride.
 You can purchase tickets on site but you can save time by buying in advance.

 If you’ve been to Disney and ridden Soarin’ Around the World, Fly Over America is the same concept, but it’s better.
-Yes, I went there.
-Sorry, Disney.
-You need to up your Soarin’ game if you want to keep up with the Mall of America.
+I said what I said.

 If you are prone to motion sickness, Fly Over America might bug you a little.
 It moves you around a little bit more than Soarin’ which is one of the things that makes it cooler.